 Schema markup is code you can add to your website that helps search engines return better results for users.
 Essentially, it gives vital information to search engines to include in your listing that can improve visibility online, as well as click-through rates.

-In 2011, top search engines including Google, Yahoo, Bing, and Yandex collaborated to create schema.org, which is a “collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.”
+In 2011, top search engines including Google, Yahoo, and Bing collaborated to create schema.org, which is a "collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond."

 Ultimately, schema markup is a form of microdata.
 According to Wikipedia, "microdata is an HTML specification used to nest metadata within existing content on web pages.
 Search engines, web crawlers, and browsers can extract and process microdata from a web page and use it to provide a richer browsing experience for users."